Tsunami014/Blaze-Sudio/README.md

 Are you ready?
 This is the most complicated installation process of any python library that exists ever, even Tensorflow (yes, I know!)
 But, follow the instructions and you'll probably be ok.
 Remember to [join the discord server](https://discord.gg/xr3phyEZtv) if you need any help.

 1. Run `pip install Blaze-Sudio[all]`
-2. Rejoice in happiness as your library gets installed, pain-free
+2. Rejoice in happiness as your library gets installed, pain-free (hopefully).

-<small>Disclaimer: may not actually be pain-free.<br>Disclaimer of the disclaimer: I'll help you if you run into any issues via [github issues](https://github.com/Tsunami014/Blaze-Sudio/issues/new/choose) or [Discord](https://discord.gg/xr3phyEZtv), so it will be mostly pain-free (for you) as a satisfaction guarantee</small>

 ### ⛏️ Installing from source
 ```bash